Stymphalian/swit_ch.vim/README.md

 ## How it works
 swit_ch will look for the corresponding C/C++ header, implementation. and test file starting from the top level .git root directory.
-It will try to match a regex to find the to the correct basename of your filename.
+It will try to match a regex to find corresponding file using the 'basename' of your file.

 For example:
 If current filename is /my/git/repo/sub/dir/my_file.cpp, and you want to